In many cases, brown discharge can be normal during early pregnancy, but it can also indicate a problem.

 Causes of Brown Vaginal Discharge at 11 Weeks Pregnant

-During early pregnancy, or in this case, 11 weeks pregnant, spotting, brown discharge and light bleeding are usually no cause for concern- but if you find yourself experiencing heavy bright red bleeding at any point of your pregnancy, you should contact your early pregnancy unit at your local hospital as soon as possible.
+During early pregnancy, or in this case, pregnancy week 11, brown discharge and light bleeding or spotting is usually no cause for concern- but if you find yourself experiencing heavy bright red bleeding at any point of your pregnancy, you should contact your early pregnancy unit at your local hospital as soon as possible.

 If you experience heavy vaginal bleeding during pregnancy, it can help to remember that many pregnant women who experience bleeding go on to have a healthy pregnancy and a healthy baby.